Dan Neuteboom pruning a mature tree

 After decades of work in this area, we at RealEnglishFruit have seen that the British Isles have a huge heritage of old orchards, once productive but now abandoned after repeated changes in ownership.

-There are multiple benefits.
-A healthy, traditional orchard adds value to a property.
-It provides wonderful fruit and offers a unique environmental resource.
-It offers sustenance for a huge number of insects, birds and animals, adding to the genetic and monetary value of the property.
-It optimises the setting and helps preserve a unique facet of the British heritage.
+Restoring old fruit trees brings many rewards.
+Healthy, traditional trees add value to a property.
+They provides wonderful fruit and offer a unique environmental resource.
+They offers sustenance for a huge number of insects, birds and animals, adding to the genetic and monetary value of the property.
+They optimises the setting and help preserve a unique facet of the British heritage.

 Restoring old fruit trees Suffolk

-Further information on how we can help restore your trees
+Further information on how we can help restore old fruit trees

 Just send Dan Neuteboom an email (enquiries@realenglishfruit.co.uk) or use our web contact form, with a description of your problem and preferably with a few photos.
 We will respond with an initial overview and an estimate for our services, which can be provided remotely or in person.
 Payments by bank transfer or cheque.
 See our Consulting page for further information.